-Yvonne began her career at NLSLA more than 40 years ago.
-She has a demonstrated background in litigation and policy advocacy in those areas that most impact the poor: housing, Domestic Violence and Family Law, Immigration, public benefits and health.
+Yvonne began her career at NLSLA more than 40 years ago and became president and CEO in 2018.
+Her enduring commitment to expanding access to opportunity and justice has made her a fierce advocate for people living in poverty throughout Los Angeles.
+Yvonne has a demonstrated background in litigation and policy advocacy in those areas that most impact people living in poverty, including housing, domestic violence and family law, immigration, public benefits and health.

-Mariajimenez earned her B.S. in Business Administration at USC and her J.D. at Loyola Law School, Los Angeles.
+Yvonne earned her B.S. in Business Administration at USC and her J.D. at Loyola Law School in Los Angeles.
 She is proficient in Spanish.